getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

   enabled: true                             # Enable Session support
   timeout: 1800                             # Timeout in seconds
   name: grav-site                           # Name prefix of the session cookie.
 Use alphanumeric, dashes or underscores only.
 Do not use dots in the session name
+  secure: false                             # Set session secure.
+If true, indicates that communication for this cookie must be over an encrypted transmission.
+Enable this only on sites that run exclusively on HTTPS
+  httponly: true                            # Set session HTTP only.
+If true, indicates that cookies should be used only over HTTP, and JavaScript modification is not allowed.
 ```

 !!
 You do not need to copy the **entire** configuration file to override it, you can override as little or as much as you like.
 Just ensure you have the **exact same naming structure** for the particular setting you want to override.